You may also like

 But in Lebanon’s case, and with the fixed exchange rate policy, the balance of payments deficit meant draining the reserves of the Banque du Liban to defend the fixed exchange rate by providing the dollars required to intervene in the market and compensate for the liquidity that left the country.
 And since the Central Bank’s foreign exchange reserves are depositors’ money deposited by banks in the Central Bank, the squandering of reserves was the beginning of losses within the banking system.

 Mass Losses in Numbers

 Because the fixed exchange rate policy is connected to the size of foreign reserves in the Central Bank, which can be used in the Central Bank’s interventions in the currency market, Banque du Liban has lost the ability to maintain the exchange rate of the lira since the financial collapse.
-With the suspension of transfers from abroad to banks, due to the loss of confidence in them, the Lebanese lira was swept in a spiral of rapid deterioration.
+With the suspension of transfers from abroad to banks due to losing confidence in them, the Lebanese lira was swept into a spiral of rapid deterioration.
 Consequently, the banking crisis unleashed a parallel monetary crisis.

 Losses Identification Evasion

 The latest figures indicate that the mass of losses in the Banque du Liban and commercial banks together rose by the middle of this year to about 77.88 billion dollars, with the loss of Eurobonds value (sovereign debt bonds denominated in foreign currency) owned by banks and the Banque du Liban.
 To understand the enormity of this figure for a country like Lebanon, it is equivalent to 2.3 times the value of the Lebanese GDP.